Rhythm guitar: Crossover with keyboards

-The availability of electronic effects units such as delay pedals and reverb units enables electric guitarists to play arpeggios and take over some of the role of a synthesizer player in performing sustained "pads".
-Those serve as sonic backgrounds in modern pop.
+Electronic effects units such as delay pedals and reverb units enable electric guitarists to play arpeggios and take over some of the role of a synthesizer player in performing sustained "pads".
+These can serve as sonic backgrounds in modern pop.
 Creating a pad sound differs from usual rhythm guitar roles in that it is not rhythmic.
 Some bands have a synthesizer performer play pads.
 In bands without a synth player, a guitarist can take over this role.

 Replacing lead guitar

 Some rhythm techniques cross over into lead guitar playing.
 In guitar-bass-and-drums power trios guitarists must double up between rhythm and lead.
 For instance Jimi Hendrix combined full chords with solo licks, double stops and arpeggios.
-In the 2010s, "looping pedals" are used to record a chord sequence or riff over which musicians can then play the lead line, simulating the sound achieved by having two guitarists.
+In recent years, "looping pedals" have been used to supply chord sequences or riffs over which musicians can then play the lead line, simulating the sound achieved by having two guitarists.

 Equipment

-Rhythm guitarists usually aim to generate a stronger rhythmic and chordal sound, in contrast to the lead guitarists' goal of producing a sustained, high-pitched melody line that listeners can hear over the top of the band.
-As a result, rhythm and lead players may use different guitars and amplifiers.
+A rhythm guitarist usually aims to generate a strong rhythmic and chordal sound, in contrast to the lead guitarist's goal of producing sustained, often higher-pitched melody lines, that listeners can distinguish above the other instruments.
+As a result, rhythm and lead players often use different guitars and amplifiers.
 Rhythm guitarists may employ an electric acoustic guitar or a humbucker-equipped electric guitar for a richer and fatter output.
 Also, rhythm guitarists may use strings of a larger gauge than those used by lead guitarists.
 However, while these may be practices, they are not necessarily the rule and are subject to the style of the song and the preference of the individual guitarist.

 While rhythm guitarists in metal bands use distortion effects, they tend to use less of the modulation effects such as flangers used by lead guitar players.
 Whereas the lead guitarist in a metal band is trying to make the solo tone more prominent, and thus uses a range of colorful effects, the rhythm guitarist is typically trying to provide a thick, solid supporting sound that blends in with the overall sound of the group.
-In alternative rock and post punk bands, however, where the band is trying to create an ambient soundscape rather than an aggressive Motörhead-style "Wall of Sound", the rhythm guitarist may use flanging and delay effects to create a shimmering background.
+In alternative rock and post-punk, however, where the band may be aiming to create an ambient soundscape rather than an aggressive Motörhead-style "Wall of Sound", the rhythm guitarist may use flanging and delay effects to create a shimmering background, or (as in The Smiths song "How Soon Is Now?"), a reverberating tremolo effect.